ggplot 101 recitation 🎃

 From both looking at the data, and reading about the variable id

-on the documentation page, you see that it contains two type of observations.
-To use them separately, we need to separate this column into two columns such like year
+on the documentation page, you can see that it contains two pieces of information.
+To be able to interact with them separately, we need to separate this column into two columns (i.e. year

 and type